maurya777/query-builder/README.md

 - library: Node Leaf Query into Tree Query: use recursion to remove 5 nesting limit
 - include custom component
 - generate fields by parsing the NodeLeaf query
+- allow other field types (String is text; DeviceTag and SoftwareTag are both multiselect)
+- processFields to have full list of operators (NB should always be mathmatical operators or 'like')
+- BUG: initial AND | OR not set

 **Diagram: Tree Query vs Node Leaf**